markjmeyer/WPHFLM/README.md

 # WPHFLM
-Code to implement Bayesian Wavelet-packet Historical Functional Linear Models as described in Meyer, Malloy, and Coull (2021).
+Code to implement Bayesian Wavelet-packet Historical Functional Linear Models as described in Meyer, Malloy, and Coull (2021) available at https://doi.org/10.1007/s11222-020-09981-3.

 sample_script.m contains a sample script with a single simulated setting for illustration.